InfectedIsm/proof-of-security/README.md

 Right now I'm working as a Test & Measurement Support Engineer, specialized in RF and high throughput gen/acquisition systems.
 My goal: become a blockchain security engineer.

+#### DAY 132 12-june-2023
+> Quick break to train again on auditing contests.
+This time with a friend, we will audit an already finished contest, and compare our results together, and with the actual report.
+The contest is [WenWin](https://code4rena.com/reports/2023-03-wenwin)

+#### DAY 131 11-june-2023
+> Yesterday I had some issues to make my contract work with fees, had some errors, which forced me to read line by line the UniV2 code.
+Finally I found my error (which was stupid at the end, but sometiems its hard to just stop and think deeply for half a minute).

+#### DAY 130 10-june-2023
+> - Worked a lot on my ERC20, mostly testing it.
+I learned how to fork from the mainnet, i didn't think it would be so easy! (after reading for 1h...).
+Then I had some trouble to write the test, so I had to read carefully the UniV2 Router/Pair documentation, and finally, I was able to write some tests.
+Learned a lot on this session.

 #### DAY 129 9-june-2023
 > - Started to code the ERC20 with fees.
 To do so, I need to understand how UniswapV2 (or similar) works: how swap are done, when fees should be taken, and how to test it in a proper way.
 I'm not sure right now if I should deploy a mock UniV2 or fork the blockchain and test on it.